yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Yugabyte Cloud uses both encryption in transit and encryption at rest to protect clusters and cloud infrastructure, and provides DDoS and application layer protection, and automatically blocks network protocol and volumetric DDoS attacks.

 Yugabyte Cloud uses a shared responsibility model for cloud security.
-For more information on Yugabyte Cloud security, refer to [Cloud security](../cloud-security/).
+For more information on Yugabyte Cloud security, refer to [Security architecture](../cloud-security/).

 ## Cluster configuration and management